toastynerd/ollama-agent/README.md

 - Rich text formatting for better readability
 - Error handling and status checking
 - Dockerized Ollama instance
+- Automatic model management

 ## Notes

 - The default model is set to "llama2".
 You can change this in the `local_agent.py` file.
-- All commands are executed with user confirmation for safety.
+- All commands require user confirmation before execution.
 - The Ollama container runs on port 11434.
+- If you're added to the docker group, you'll need to log out and back in for the changes to take effect.